 Our Nominating and Corporate Governance Committee considers and reports periodically to the Board on matters related to the identification, selection and qualification of Board members and candidates nominated to the Board.
 Our Nominating and Corporate Governance Committee also advises and makes recommendations to the Board with respect to corporate governance matters.
 The Nominating and Corporate Governance Committee also has the authority to retain consultants and other advisors.
 Messrs.
-Prince, Kieta, Layne and Jones served on our Nominating and Corporate Governance Committee for all of 2018.
-Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" under the current NASDAQ listing standards.
-During 2018, our Nominating and Corporate Governance Committee held six meetings.
+Prince, Kieta and Jones, and Larry D. Layne, a former director, served on our Nominating and Corporate Governance Committee for all of 2019.
+Mr. Nathan was appointed as a member of our Nominating and Corporate Governance Committee is "independent" under the current NASDAQ listing standards.
+During 2019, our Nominating and Corporate Governance Committee held two meetings.

 The Nominating and Corporate Governance Committee will consider candidates for director recommended by any stockholder that is the beneficial owner of shares representing more than 1.0% of the then-outstanding shares of our common stock and who has beneficially owned those shares for at least one year.
 The Nominating and Corporate Governance Committee will evaluate those recommendations by applying its regular nominee criteria and considering the additional information described in the Nominating and Corporate Governance Committee's charter.
 Stockholders who desire to recommend candidates for the Board for evaluation may do so by contacting Pacific Ethanol in writing, identifying the potential candidate and providing background and other relevant information.
-Stockholders must also comply with our bylaws, including our advance notice bylaw provisions relating to the nomination of persons for election to our Board that, among other things, require that nominations of persons for election to our Board at annual meetings be submitted to our Secretary at Pacific Ethanol, Inc., 400 Capitol Mall, Suite 2060, Sacramento, California 95814, unless otherwise notified, by the close of business on the 45th day before the first anniversary of the date on which we first mailed our proxy materials for our Annual Meeting on or about September 20, 2019.
+Stockholders must also comply with our bylaws, including our advance notice bylaw provisions relating to the nomination of persons for election to our Board that, among other things, require that nominations of persons for election to our Board that, awing other things, require that nominations of persons for election to our Board that, awing other things, require that nominations of persons for election to our Board at annual meeting be submitted to our Secretary at Pacific Ethanol, Inc., 400 Capitol Mall, Suite 2060, Sacramento, California 95814, unless otherwise notified, by the close of business on the 45th day before the first anniversary of the date on which we first mailed our proxy materials for our Annual Meeting on or about Cotober 2, 2020.
 We have received no stockholder nominations of persons for election to our Board for our Annual Meeting.